Partition Action Q&A Series

 1. Who acts first: A non-signing co-owner (or counsel on that co-owner’s behalf).
 Where: Often begins outside court with a written demand to the signing co-owner and the tenant; if a lawsuit is needed, it is typically filed in the Superior Court in the county where the land is located.
 What: Common next steps include requesting a copy of the lease, confirming the current deed/estate status, and evaluating whether to file a partition action or a related claim for declaratory relief and accounting.
 When: As soon as the lease is discovered, because delay can complicate possession, rent collection, and negotiations with the tenant.

-2. Clarify capacity and title: Determine whether the signer had authority as executor at the time of signing (estate still being administered) or whether title had already vested in heirs as co-owners.
-This often requires reviewing the estate file and the recorded deed history at the county Register of Deeds.
+2. Clarify capacity and title: Determine whether the signer had authority as executor at the time of signing or whether title had already vested in heirs as co-owners.
+In North Carolina, title to nonsurvivorship real property generally vests in heirs or devisees at death, but a personal representative may in some circumstances take possession, custody, and control of the property if doing so is in the best interest of estate administration.
+This often requires reviewing the estate file, any clerk orders, and the recorded deed history at the county Register of Deeds.

 Exceptions & Pitfalls